 - Shower Cap or Plastic Wrap– This is the only thing I use for proofing.
 It works so well to cover the bowl of the bread while it’s rising.

-My Kinda Professional Tips For This Small Batch Focaccia Recipe
+My Kinda Professional Tips For Small Batch Herbed Focaccia

 This post is meant to share some insight and tips of mine to help with this recipe.
 Claire has an awesome YouTube channel where you can find exactly how to make this recipe here.
 For this recipe, I used her book Dessert Person which I have also linked here.
 I love a good small-batch recipe, so I like to share those with people who don’t necessarily know how to successfully make them.
 Sometimes just cutting the ingredients in half isn’t always the answer.
 Hoping this recipe is a help for people like me who don’t need a lot of food around LOL!